CoherentLabs/GameUIComponents/docs/content/en/components/radio-button.md

 get one of the `<gameface-radio-group>` Elements and call `radioGroup.allButtons` which will return an Array of all `<radio-button>` Elements.

-When a radio-button as a `checked` attribute, this will be the initially checked button.
+When a radio-button has a `checked` attribute, this will be the initially checked button.

 Mouse focusing works as well as keyboard navigation and focusing using the